kestra-io/docs/content/docs/15.how-to-guides/build-custom-plugin.md

 ### Running the tests

-You can run the tests from Intellij IDE, or from terminal using the command:
+You can run the tests from Intellij IDE, or from the terminal using the command:

 ```bash
 ./gradlew test